kshsong/README-of-SVP/README.md

 ## Important Notes
 ⚠️ **Limitations**
 - Only valid for transition-state controlled reactions
-- Separate calculations for reactant/product modes
+- Separate SVP calculations for reactants and products
 - Requires basic understanding of mode-specific chemistry

 ## Citation